amineelgardoum-rgb/github_assistant/README.md

 5. **Query Processing:** User questions are also embedded using the same model
 6. **Semantic Retrieval:** Most relevant code chunks are retrieved based on vector similarity
 7. **Context Augmentation:** Retrieved chunks are combined with the original question
-8. **LLM Generation:** Llama 3 generates an answer based on the augmented context
+8. **LLM Generation:** Gemini generates an answer based on the augmented context
 9. **Response Delivery:** Grounded answer with exact file references and line numbers

 ---